jbadeau/powwow/README.md

 powwow
 ======

-A message bus implemented in JavaScript that enables widgets in a Web page to publish and listen for messages.
+A message bus implemented in JavaScript that enables widgets in a web page to publish and listen for messages.